 A.10 In the event of internal inconsistency within these Rules of Procedure, the Board (or the Party Chairman or Party Secretary acting with the Board’s authorisation) shall determine which Rule has precedence.

 Membership, Branches and Party Organisers

 B: Terms and conditions of membership

 B.1 Membership shall start from the date of receipt of the initial membership subscription and continue for the number of years for which the subscription has been paid.

 B.2 Membership subscriptions are not normally refundable.

 B.3 Members shall be considered to be fully paid-up until the end of the month of expiry.

 B.4 An application for membership may be refused if the Board considers that the application does not fulfil the criteria for membership as set out in the Party Constitution.

 B.5 Membership is not available online to anyone who has been a member, active supporter, associate, employee or trainee of any proscribed organisation or political party as published on the Party’s website.

-B.6 The proscribed list of political parties and organisations at the time of adoption of the Party Constitution is listed in Schedule 1 of the Constitution.
+B.6 The proscribed list of political parties and organisations is listed in Schedule 1 of this Rule Book.
 The Board may add political parties or organisations to the proscribed list at any time, and shall publish any changes in the Membership Sign Up Declaration.